lukaskleinschmidt/kirby-sortable/readme.md

 ## Blueprint

 After installing the plugin, you can use the new field type `modules`.
-This blueprint shows all avalable options and their defauts.
+This blueprint shows all available options and their defaults.

 ```yml
 fields: